in-toto/specification/ROADMAP.md

 This document spans the Roadmap for the in-toto project for the time window from April 2019 to April 2020.
-The main theme of this year's efforts are focused on cross-implementation interoperability, two ITE proposals, tigher spec compliance checks and maturing of the existing sub-projects.
+The main theme of this year's efforts are focused on cross-implementation interoperability, two ITE proposals, tighter spec compliance checks and maturing of the existing sub-projects.

 ## Cross-implementation interoperability